What sets us apart:

 As we age, facial volume shifts, skin loses elasticity, and jowls and creases begin to define the lower face.
 For many, a facelift is a powerful way to turn back the clock—without sacrificing natural expression.
-At her facial plastic surgery practice in Minneapolis, board-certified facial plastic surgeon Dr. Jess Prischmann offers advanced deep plane facelift procedures designed to restore facial contours, redefine the jawline, and rejuvenate the lower face.
-With a refined approach rooted in safety, anatomy, and aesthetics, Dr. Prischmann delivers results that are elegant, not overdone.
+At her facial plastic surgery practice in the suburbs of Minneapolis, Dr. Prischmann offers advanced facelift procedures designed to restore facial contours, redefine the jawline, and rejuvenate the lower face.
+With a refined approach rooted in safety, anatomy, and aesthetics, Dr. Prischmann delivers results that are elegant, and never overdone.

 What is a Facelift?